cloudmesh/classes/docs/source/overview.rst

 +------------+-------+------------+------------------------------------+
 * ( 1 ) Use lecture free time wisely
 * ( 2 ) Improve your python knowledge while you do your project
+* ( 3 ) If you can not do PRG by Oct 10/14 or have difficulties with it, we recommend that you do a paper

 The following sections will be replaced:
 * TBD: :ref:`S5`